 It has been specifically designed for digital publishers by supporting the definition of saleable chunks at the sub-ISBN level, to whole book series at the highest level, and providing that same content-level data-structure transparency all the way through the system, from editorial and production all the way thru to royalties and rights.

-knkPublishing helps publishers and media companies harness current trends and industry developments (e.g. BI for publishers, CRM; Social Media Marketing and Marketing Automation) to grow and optimize their processes and successfully reach out to new target groups.
+knkPublishing helps publishers and media companies harness current trends and industry developments (e.g. BI for publishers, CRM; Social Media Marketing with tools that allow you to schedule instagram stories for example, which are a great way to promote a new novel, and Marketing Automation) to grow and optimize their processes and successfully reach out to new target groups.

 To learn more contact Jason Spanos at Jason.Spanos@knk.com.

 Web Site: www.knkpublishingsoftware.com